Altinity/terraform-aws-eks-clickhouse/docs/prod-ready.md

 > **Note:** Each NAT Gateway has an hourly cost plus data processing charges.
 A NAT Gateway per AZ increases networking costs but eliminates a single point of failure.

+## Data Backup and Recovery

+The default StorageClass (`gp3-encrypted`) uses `reclaimPolicy: Delete`, which means EBS volumes are destroyed when their PVC is deleted.
+Do not rely on storage reclaim policies for data protection.
+Instead, implement a proper backup strategy:

+- **EBS Snapshots**: Schedule automated snapshots of ClickHouse data volumes via AWS Backup or lifecycle policies.
+- **clickhouse-backup**: Use [clickhouse-backup](https://github.com/Altinity/clickhouse-backup) to create logical or physical backups to S3.

 ## Clickhouse Cluster Sharding
 > TBA